-We discover, develop, and deliver life-changing solutions for critically ill babies and other vulnerable patients.
+We discover, develop and deliver life-changing solutions for critically ill babies and other vulnerable patients.
 We achieve this through innovative human milk research and leadership in quality and safety.

-The Prolacta Bioscience Foundation works to extend Prolacta’s corporate mission into the community by promoting the understanding of human health and development, empowering parents, and nurturing our communities.
+The Prolacta Bioscience Foundation works to extend Prolacta’s corporate mission into the community by promoting the understanding of human health and development, empowering parents and nurturing our communities.

 The Prolacta Bioscience Foundation was created in 2019 to advance science and strengthen the communities in which Prolacta employees work and live.
-Our foundation provides financial and volunteer support to nonprofit partners working to promote the understanding of human health and development, empower parents and nurture our local communities.
+Our foundation provides financial and volunteer support to non-profit partners working to promote the understanding of human health and development, empower parents and nurture our local communities.

-Empower Parents – We want to empower parents, particularly those who are disadvantaged, in the areas of neonatal care and infant nutrition to decrease social, behavioral, and health risk factors that affect birth outcomes and contribute to infant mortality.
+Empower Parents – We want to empower parents, particularly those who are disadvantaged, in the areas of neonatal care and infant nutrition to decrease social, behavioural and health risk factors that affect birth outcomes and contribute to infant mortality.

-Nurture our Communities – We strive to nurture healthier communities where our employees live and work, primarily in the areas of health, wellness, and nutrition.
+Nurture our Communities – We strive to nurture healthier communities where our employees live and work, primarily in the areas of health, wellness and nutrition.

-The Prolacta Bioscience Foundation proudly supports the American Academy of Pediatrics Section on Breastfeeding, to help educate and deliver messaging to ensure that every baby is born into an environment that is supportive of breastfeeding.
+The Prolacta Bioscience Foundation proudly supports the American Academy of Pediatrics Section on Breastfeeding to help educate and deliver messaging to ensure that every baby is born into an environment that is supportive of breastfeeding.
 The Lectureship Grants aim to spread knowledge about the benefits of breastfeeding and an exclusive human milk diet for premature infants in the NICU.

 |Application Deadline||Review Process|